ACM20121 Certificate II In

 What will you learn?

-On successful completion of this course, you will have the confidence to approach, handle and care for animals including cats, dogs, birds, rabbits, guinea pigs and rodents.
+On successful completion of this course you will have the knowledge to approach, handle and care for a range of companion and farm animals.

 • Working in the world of animal care